Skip to main content

 (ii) Demonstrations are permitted in all reservable indoor spaces by users who have reserved them in advance according to the applicable building or other established reservation procedure.

-(b) Baker center: in publicly reservable conference rooms and meeting rooms in Baker center.
+(b) Baker university center: in publicly reservable conference rooms and meeting rooms in Baker center.

 (c) Classrooms that are otherwise empty